affo98/AML24MST/README.md

 # AML24MST
-Thie repository code for the mini-project in Advanced Machine Learning 2024 at IT-University of Copenhagen.
+This is the reposirory for the mini-project in Advanced Machine Learning 2024 at IT-University of Copenhagen.

 ## Data and Objective